Overv/VulkanTutorial/en/11_Compute_Shader.md

 createBuffer(bufferSize, VK_BUFFER_USAGE_STORAGE_BUFFER_BIT | VK_BUFFER_USAGE_VERTEX_BUFFER_BIT | VK_BUFFER_USAGE_TRANSFER_DST_BIT, VK_MEMORY_PROPERTY_DEVICE_LOCAL_BIT, shaderStorageBuffers[i], shaderStorageBuffersMemory[i]);
 ```

 In the [frames in flight](03_Drawing_a_triangle/03_Drawing/03_Frames_in_flight.md) chapter we talked about duplicating resources per frame in flight, so we can keep the CPU and the GPU busy.
-So we'll also create one shader storage buffer per frame and upload the initial particle data to those buffers:
+Here, we'll also create one shader storage buffer per frame and upload the initial particle data to those buffers:

 ```c++
 std::vector<VkBuffer> shaderStorageBuffers;